kda2495/IPA_Downloader/README_EN.md

 #### 1. Search for an app and download the latest version
 • Enter the name of the application you want to find
 • The script will display the search results
-• To download, enter the App ID when prompted: `Enter the App ID to download`
+• To download, enter the App ID at the prompt: `Enter the App ID to download`

 #### 2. Enter App ID and download the latest version
-• To download, directly enter the App ID when prompted: `Enter the App ID to download`
+• To download, directly enter the App ID at the prompt: `Enter the App ID to download`

 #### 3. Enter App ID and download (with version selection)
-• Enter the App ID when prompted: `Enter the App ID to search`
+• Enter the App ID at the prompt: `Enter the App ID to search`
 • The script will ask for the number of versions you want to display
 • The script will show a list of available application versions (from newest to oldest)
-• To download, enter the version index number or the specific Version ID when prompted: `Enter index number or Version ID`
+• To download, enter the version index number or the specific Version ID at the prompt: `Enter index number or Version ID`

 **Important Note:**
-If an application is unavailable in your region, it will still show up if an update is available in the AppStore, but trying to update it directly will result in an error.
+If an app is unavailable in your region, it will still appear if an update is available in the App Store, but attempting to update it directly will result in an error.
 To update such apps, you must delete the old version from your device, download the new version via IPA_Downloader, and then reinstall it.

 #### 4. Show list of App IDs and download the latest version
 • The script will prompt you to select a list to download (either from the GitHub repository or a list of previously downloaded applications)
 • The selected list of applications will be displayed
-• To download, enter the apps' index numbers when prompted: `Enter the numbers of apps to download`
+• To download, enter the apps' index numbers at the prompt: `Enter index numbers of apps to download`
 (for example: 1, 2, 3-5)

 #### 5. Show list of App IDs and download (with version selection)
 • The script will prompt you to select a list to download (either from the GitHub repository or a list of previously downloaded applications)
 • The selected list of applications will be displayed
-• Enter the apps' index numbers when prompted: `Enter the numbers of apps to download`
+• Enter the apps' index numbers at the prompt: `Enter index numbers of apps to download`
 (for example: 1, 2, 3-5)
 • The script will ask for the number of versions you want to display
 • The script will show a list of available application versions (from newest to oldest)
-• To download, enter the version index number or the specific Version ID when prompted: `Enter index number or Version ID`
+• To download, enter the version index number or the specific Version ID at the prompt: `Enter index number or Version ID`

 **Important Note:**
-If an application is unavailable in your region, it will still show up if an update is available in the AppStore, but trying to update it directly will result in an error.
+If an app is unavailable in your region, it will still appear if an update is available in the App Store, but attempting to update it directly will result in an error.
 To update such apps, you must delete the old version from your device, download the new version via IPA_Downloader, and then reinstall it.

 #### 6. Show minimum iOS version for ipa files in Apps folder
 • The script will display the minimum iOS version required for installation for all `.ipa` files currently located in the `Apps` folder